el3ctr0w1z4rd/diabetiesAppPrivRepo/README.md

 - This app is for educational and informational purposes only
 - Always consult with healthcare professionals for medical advice
 - Blood glucose predictions are estimates and should not replace actual testing
-- Food scanning results should be verified for accuracy
+- AI food analysis results should be verified for accuracy
 - Individual responses to food and insulin may vary

 ## Technical Requirements

 - Android 7.0 (API level 24) or higher
 - Internet connection for AI features
-- Camera permission for food scanning
-- Storage permission for image selection

 ## Support